My Thoughts on AI Tools

 First of all, I want to start off by saying that this article is written without the help of any LLM; I did not feed it into chatGPT for proof-reading, which is what I often find myself doing nowadays.

-It felt weird to not rely on a LLM to check my writing because I have become quite accustomed to it.
+Honestly, it actually felt weird to not rely on a LLM to check my writing because I have become quite accustomed to it.
 It seems crazy that only a few years ago, we were able to write confidently without AI tools, but now - we can’t imagine life without them.

 To get back into the concept of coding, I first started coding by learning Web Development through a free online curriculum called the Odin project.

-There were no LLM to ask questions if I was stuck doing an assignment or if I was confused with a concept.
+Back then (even though it’s not too long ago) there were no LLM to ask questions if I was stuck doing an assignment or if I was confused with a concept.
 One of the things that the organizers recommended was to read the documentation, go on Stackoverflow, reddit, and ask in their Discord channel to discuss any confusions, which is exactly what I did.

 I still remember most things that I learned from doing my own little research until this day but struggle to remember the things I have learned recently.